Phu Laen Kha National Park

-Phu Laen Kha is a 180th national park of Thailand.
+Phu Laen Kha is the 180th national park of Thailand.
 It is an area consists of complicated mountains and plateaus approx 200 (656 ft) to 725 m (2378 ft) above the sea level.
 There are many unique and beautiful places include interesting viewpoints.
 There is also hiking and camping in the area and also many other tourist attractions to see and explore.
-The best time to visit is between May to December.
+The best time to visit is between May and December.